 Secure Notarization Act: One Step Closer to Nationwide Remote Online Notarization

-The idea of Securing and Enabling Commerce Using Remote Electronic Notarization was introduced in the year 2020.
-After a couple of failed attempts, the story continued in mid-February 2023 when the bill was reintroduced to the House for the third time and was signed by 29 co-sponsors from both parties.
+The idea of Securing and Enabling Commerce Using Remote Electronic Notarization was introduced in 2020.
+In February 2023, a bill to do so was reintroduced to the House for the third time and was signed by 29 cosponsors from both parties.
 On February 27, 2023, the House passed H.R.
 1059, the Securing and Enabling Commerce Using Remote and Electronic (SECURE) Notarization Act of 2023.
-To become a law it has to pass the Senate and be signed by the President.
+To become a law, it still has to pass in the Senate and be signed by the President.

-How will the SECURE Notarization Act of 2023 Affect the US Notaries?
+How will the SECURE Notarization Act of 2023 Affect US Notaries?

-After the act becomes the federal law it will change the entire notarization process in the United States.
-First of all, the new law will benefit homeowners and property buyers nationwide by enabling fast and secure remote online notarization technology.
-Notaries public from all US states will be able to perform Remote Online Notarization (RON) of documents, which also means that notarization will be possible for signers located outside of the US.
+After the act becomes federal law, the entire notarization process in the United States will change.
+First, the new law will benefit homeowners and property buyers nationwide by enabling fast and secure remote online notarization technology.
+Notaries public from across the country will be able to perform Remote Online Notarization (RON) of documents.
+This also means notarization will be possible for signers located outside the United States.

 Remote Online Notarization vs Traditional Notarization

-Modern technological tools for notarization have confused many people, including Notaries.
-There are various types of notarizations available, including remote online notarization (RON), in-person electronic notarization (IPEN), and remote ink-signed notarizations (RIN), which are all different from traditional pen-and-paper notarizations.
+Modern technological tools for notarization have confused many people, including notaries.
+Various types of notarizations are available, including remote online notarization (RON), in-person electronic notarization (IPEN), and remote ink-signed notarizations (RIN).
+Each of these is different from traditional pen-and-paper notarizations.

-What is the difference between the two types of notarization: IPEN and RON?
+What is the difference between IPEN and RON?

-IPEN or in-person electronic notarization – it means precisely what it says.
-It is an in-person notarization act, so the notary and signer should be at the same time in the exact physical location for the notarization process.
+IPEN, or in-person electronic notarization, is precisely what it says.
+It is an in-person notarization act, so the notary and signer should be present at the same time in the exact same physical location during the notarization process.
 The identifying procedure is performed traditionally.
 However, notaries use an electronic seal and signature to notarize the document, which is presented in a digital format.

-RON or remote online notarization – it allows notaries to perform notarization acts over the internet using audio-visual technology.
-The signer and notary are not obligated to be at the even physical location.
-The process of signer identification requires the same documents as the in-person notarization act, but depending on state law and the service being used, but depending on the state legislation, and the service used, the process includes a system that establishes the identity of the signer before interacting with the notary.
+RON, or remote online notarization, allows notaries to perform notarization acts over the internet using audio-visual technology.
+The signer and notary are not obligated to be at the same physical location.
+The process of signer identification requires the same documents as the in-person notarization act, but depending on legislation and the service being used, the process can include a system that establishes the identity of the signer before interaction with the notary.

 For the RON process, the signer should appear before the notary at the time of the notarization process via communication technology.